 By the 1990s, the area had entered a period of modest decline.
 However, by 2000, neighborhood organizations and the city government collaborated to develop and implement a revitalization plan.

-It is located across the river, west from Downtown Wichita.
+It is located across the river, west of Downtown Wichita.